-&lt;sup>4 The National Archives online catalogue is available at discovery.nationalarchives.gov.uk/
+4 The National Archives online catalogue is available at discovery.nationalarchives.gov.uk.

-&lt;sup>5 These figures were taken on 5th September 2018.
+5 These figures were taken on 5th September 2018.
 We publish new catalogue descriptions daily.
 In the last financial year, an average of 53500 entries were released per month.
 They are the result of both new accessions and content enhancement projects, many carried out by volunteers.

-&lt;sup>6 Colleagues in the Digital Archiving Department at The National Archives are currently working on a project called ARCHANGEL co-creating a novel prototype of Distributed Ledger Technology to ensure that record and metadata are authentic and trustworthy.
-Further information at blockchain.surrev.ac.uk/projects/archangel.html
+6 Colleagues in the Digital Archiving Department at The National Archives are currently working on a project called ARCHANGEL co-creating a novel prototype of Distributed Ledger Technology to ensure that record and metadata are authentic and trustworthy.
+Further information at blockchain.surrey.ac.uk/projects/archangel.html.

-An untamed second generation of born-digital content is already accumulating within government departments and other record creators.
-This scenario has been referred to as the 'digital iceberg', the 'digital heap' and even the 'digital wild west'.
 In this heap, the identification of unique, authentic records becomes blurred; and rules around expected record-keeping behaviours no longer apply.
 Second generation born-digital content possesses at least one of the following characteristics:

-- unreliable provenance - lack of clear creator(s) or hybrid creation including non-government parties - •erratic or broken link between government function and digital accumulation - amorphous accumulation, stored in unstructured shared drives. - include corrupted files, embedded files or objects composed of multiple file formats - •suspected duplication with other digital and printed records (that might be annotated) - not fixed in time (the end date of the record may be uncertain or set in the future as re-use may bring the record back into activity)
+- Unreliable provenance - Lack of clear creator(s) or hybrid creation including nongovernment parties - o Erratic or broken link between government function and digital accumulation - o Amorphous accumulation, stored in unstructured shared drives. - Include corrupted files, embedded files or objects composed of multiple file formats - Suspected duplication with other digital and printed records (that might be annotated) - Not fixed in time (the end date of the record may be uncertain or set in the future as re-use may bring the record back into activity) - Dubious authenticity